 Prostate enlargement surgery has evolved into a robotic surgery.
-Dr Fernando Bianco who is the Chief of Robotic Surgery for the Columbia University Division Urology at the Mount Sinai Medical Center performs this third type of prostate removal surgery that is called da Vinci prostatectomy.
-It is performed with laparoscopic instruments but instead of the surgeons holding the laparoscopic probes by hand for hours, the entire surgery is controlled by Dr Bianco from a seated console.
-Some of the benefits that doctor Bianco has by using the Da Vinci surgical system include a magnified view of the surgical site.
-The da Vinci system gives Dr Bianco a 3 dimensional view which allows him to anticipate as he moves the scalpels, cautery, suction, camera, and other surgical instruments around the organs, blood vessels, nerve bundles and tissue.
+Dr. Akshay Bhandari, Director of Robotic Surgery at Mount Sinai Medical Center, is among several urologists at Mount Sinai who perform this third type of prostate removal surgery that is called da Vinci prostatectomy.
+It is performed with laparoscopic instruments but instead of the surgeons holding the laparoscopic probes by hand for hours, the entire surgery is controlled by the surgeon from a seated console.
+One of the benefits of using the Da Vinci surgical system includes a magnified view of the surgical site.
+The da Vinci system also provides a 3-dimensional view which allows the surgeon to anticipate as (s)he moves the scalpels, cautery, suction, camera, and other surgical instruments around the organs, blood vessels, nerve bundles and tissue.

 Prostate enlargement surgery with the robotic system also removes the natural shaking movement of the human hand.
 The sensors of the robot allows for gentle pressure when touching the tissue.
 The controlling hardware and software make micro fine movements and the surgical instruments can circle 180 degrees.
 This 180 degree and micro fine movement is superior to human capabilities.
 When you add on top of that the optical enhancements of a magnified and 3D view this third method of surgery has many benefits over the open and laparoscopic surgeries.
 This newest robotic technique takes surgeons many surgeries to become an expert robotic surgeon.
-Dr Bianco has researched robotic surgical outcomes using the number of robotic surgeries the surgeon has performed as the variable.
-Dr Bianco has performed hundreds of robotic surgeries and trains our urology fellowship and visiting urologists.
 All these superior resources are why having a nerve sparing robotic prostatectomy to keep the urinary and sexual functions intact should be done here at the Ivy League urology center.
-Click here for an appointment.